ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 1. 🤔 What's wrong with Zone.js?
 2. 🔦 When should we run change detection?
 3. 🚲 Zone less approach in Angular
-4. 💡 The reactive zone-less approach
+4. 💡 Change detection in a reactive application
 5. 🚧 Async Pipe
 6. 🚀 ngrx PushPipe and let directive
 7. ❓ Should I now rewrite my code?